RVshare.com

 • Mileage: 402 miles

-• Fun Fact: Boston Common is the oldest park in the United States.
+• Fun fact: Boston Common is the oldest park in the United States.
 It first opened in 1634.

-Top RV Rentals in Boston, Massachusetts
+Top RV Rentals Near Boston, Massachusetts

-Nearby National Parks
+National Parks

 America's national parks are considered one of the country's best ideas, and visiting the parks is a great way to learn more about the history and ecology of the area where you're traveling.